-Topics > Geography > Rivers > River Glen > Bowmont Water
+Topics > Geography > Rivers > River Till > River Glen > Bowmont Water

 Bowmont Water

-Bowmont Water is a stream in the Scottish Borders and Northumberland, which rises in the Cheviot Hills.
+Bowmont Water is a river in the Scottish Borders and Northumberland, which rises in the Cheviots in Scotland.
 It joins College Burn near Westnewton to form the River Glen, which later joins the River Till and eventually the River Tweed.
+The river is about 32km long, with a catchment area of 138km2.

 Bowmont Water is a stream in the Scottish Borders and Northumberland, England.